Skip to content

 minimalist art

-The Minimalist Movement in Contemporary Art The Roots of Minimalism in Art History Minimalism in art has deep roots.
-It began in the 1960s as a response to complex art forms.
-Artists wanted to stri...
+The Minimalist Movement in Contemporary Art The Roots of Minimalism in Art History Minimalism in art began in the 1960s.
+It was a reaction to the complex art of the time.
+Artists wanted to make thi...

 Read more